 Records show that the first folk medicine in Tibet was “local medicine”.
 At that time, without any systematic method, doctors treated patients in three main ways, namely blood transfusion, heat treatment, and massage (massage).
 In addition, some ancient and simple remedies are also used such as ghee (butter) for sticking (stopping blood circulation) and high-quality barley wine for trauma treatment.

 The unique way of preparing Tibetan medicine makes it effective and powerful.
 Tibetan doctors pay great attention to the process of preparing Tibetan medicine.
 The toxicity of Tibetan medicine is removed or reduced, and sometimes its function and effectiveness can be changed and increased individually.
 There are three main treatment methods: heat treatment, water treatment, and heat and water treatment.
 If the doctors do not observe these procedures properly, the effect of Tibetan medicine will be greatly reduced.

-Perhaps because of the influences of natural Tibetan condition and the traditional customs, many kinds of minerals such as gold, silver, copper, iron, coral and agate are widely used in the prescriptions of Tibetan medicine.
-This special feature may be the reason why Tibetan medicine is different from other traditional Chinese medicines and western medicines and it is so curative and precious.
+Perhaps due to the influence of Tibet’s natural environment and traditional culture, many types of minerals such as gold, silver, copper, iron, coral and agate are often used in Tibetan prescriptions.
+This uniqueness can explain why Tibetan medicine is different from other traditional Chinese and Western medicine and why it is healing and useful.

-What’s more, one significant feature of Tibetan medicine is that it is effective and useful to many different kinds of illnesses.
-One prescription of Tibetan medicine can cure many kinds of diseases because of its unique ways of preparation.
-Tibetan doctors pay great attention to the process of preparing Tibetan medicines.
-If you have any doubt, just go further to learn more about Tibetan medicine, you would soon find that it is not exaggerative.
-Tibetan medicine is right there, real, powerful and effective.
+Also, an important characteristic of Tibetan medicine is that it is effective and useful for many types of diseases.
+Tibetan medicine can treat many types of ailments with its unique preparation methods.
+Tibetan doctors pay great attention to the process of preparing Tibetan medicine.
+If you are in doubt, continue to learn more about Tibetan medicine, you will quickly find out that it is not an exaggeration.
+Tibetan medicine is there, real, powerful and effective.